AlexsLemonade/scpca-portal/api-examples/README.md

 ## Overview

-This documentation aims to help provide an introduction to using the ScPCA Portal's API.
+This documentation aims to provide an introduction to using the ScPCA Portal's API.

 ## Redoc

-For a quick overview of the ScPCA Portal's API available endpoints and responses please visit the [ScPCA Portal Redoc documentation](https://api.scpca.alexslemonade.org/docs/redoc).
+For a quick overview of the ScPCA Portal's API available endpoints and responses, please visit the [ScPCA Portal Redoc documentation](https://api.scpca.alexslemonade.org/docs/redoc).
 This shows all available endpoints, accepted query parameters, and the structure of endpoint responses.

 ## Swagger

-For an interactive user interface please visit the [ScPCA Portal Swagger documentation](https://api.scpca.alexslemonade.org/docs/swagger).
+For an interactive user interface, please visit the [ScPCA Portal Swagger documentation](https://api.scpca.alexslemonade.org/docs/swagger).
 There, you can submit queries and see real API responses.

 ## Clients